DreamOfTheRedChamber/system-design-interviews/scenario_messenger/nonFuncReliability.md

 ![](../.gitbook/assets/im_nonfunc_reliability_offline_completeness.png)

+# Question3: Will offline syncing plenty of msgs become bottleneck
 ## Step5/7 perf: Reduce the roundtrip between client and server
 * Problem:
   * In the above flowchart, client B retrieves offline message from client A. And this process will repeat for each of its contact